netscaler/terraform-provider-citrixblx/DOCUMENTATION.md

 [Terraform](https://www.terraform.io/) is an open-source infrastructure as code software tool that provides a consistent CLI workflow to manage hundreds of cloud services.Terraform codifies cloud APIs into declarative configuration files.
 Terraform can be used to **_deploy_** and **_configure_** ADC BLX.
 Configuring Citrix ADC BLX through Terraform provides multiple benefits.

-1. Infrastucture as Code approach to ADC -You can store the ADC configs in scm tools like GitHub and version and track it like just other code repositories you have.
-2. ADC BLX resource file in Terraform is human friendly and easy to understand.
+1. ADC BLX resource file in Terraform is human friendly and easy to understand.
-3. Abstract away the complexity associated with Citrix ADC BLX deployments.
+2. Abstract away the complexity associated with Citrix ADC BLX deployments.

 ## Requirement